skip to main content

 HOMEWORK POLICY

-Eureka Union School District's Updated Board Policy on Homework
+Eureka Union School District's Updated Board Policy on Homework (March 20, 2018)

 The Board Policy (BP) and Administrative Regulations (AR) have been updated to reflect current research on the effective homework design and its impact on student achievement and well-being.